Payroll tax - interest and penalty tax

 If the employer makes a payment of tax without lodging an AR return, the Commissioner is unable to determine whether the total tax paid is the correct tax payable for the year.
 Therefore, even though a payment of tax was made, given that no AR return is lodged, the Commissioner will issue an assessment of any estimated tax owing as though a tax default had occurred.

-Treatment of tax defaults related to the AR process
+Treatment of tax defaults related to the annual return process

 - AR lodged or tax paid after the due date but before assessment is issued

 If an employer lodges its AR return or pays the tax owing after the due date but before the Commissioner issues an assessment for the tax owing for the AR period, any tax paid after the due date or remaining unpaid will attract interest at the market rate plus premium interest at the rate of 8 per cent per annum.

 - AR lodged or tax paid after assessment is issued

 If an employer fails to lodge its AR return or pay the tax owing and the Commissioner issues an assessment for the tax owing for the AR period, any tax paid after the due date or remaining unpaid will attract penalty tax of 25 per cent and interest charged at the market rate.

 If the AR return is subsequently lodged, the penalty tax and interest will be adjusted accordingly based on the wages stated on the return.
 If the AR return subsequently lodged shows that no tax was outstanding at the due date, the interest and penalty tax will be fully remitted.